Harry Stack Sullivan

 What it is: The therapist helps the client clarify their thoughts and feelings, often reflecting back what they hear to ensure understanding.

-How it helps: This builds trust and helps clients feel seen and understood, which is especially important for those who have experienced invalidation or rejection.
+How it helps: This builds trust and helps clients feel seen and understood, which is especially important for those who have experienced invalidation or rejection in the past.

 4. Exploring Security Operations

-What it is: Security operations are the strategies people use to reduce anxiety in relationships (e.g., avoidance, appeasement, denial).
+What it is: Security operations (often referred to as a ‘defence’) are the strategies people use to reduce anxiety in relationships (e.g., avoidance, appeasement, denial).

 How it helps: The therapist helps clients identify these patterns and understand how they may have developed as protective responses, then gently encourages experimentation with new ways of relating.